mozman/bintrees/README.txt

   * replaced index slicing by key slicing
   * removed index() and item_at()
   * repr() produces a correct representation
+  * installs on systems without cython (tested with pypy)
+  * new license: GNU Library or Lesser General Public License (LGPL)

 Installation
 ============